wpmetabox/docsv2/docs/tutorials/create-add-to-calendar-buttons.md

 ![Newly created custom fields in the post editor](https://i.imgur.com/UUyhiQq.png)

-## Step 3: Create the add-to-calendar button
+## 3. Creating the add-to-calendar button

 First, I create a file named `single-event.php` in the theme folder (I’m using the [Justread](https://gretathemes.com/wordpress-themes/justread/) theme) to edit the template of the singular **Event** page.